 This year proved to be another exciting conference designed for networking, sharing, learning and, most importantly, advancing the local and sustainable economy movement in Massachusetts and New England!

 Third Annual Sustainability Leadership Summit

-New this year, SBN is offering optional afternoon seminars hosted by partnering organizations that are highly focused and action-oriented and open to the public.
-Our Sustainability Workshops will run from 1:30-4:00 p.m.
-Registration is required, and tickets are $25.00.
-Spaces will fill up quickly!
+New this year, SBN offered optional afternoon seminars hosted by partnering organizations that were highly focused and action-oriented and open to the public.

 - Climate Action Liaision Coalition Presents: ”Building a New Economy to Stop Climate Change.”
 To sign up and learn more, click here.

 - Massachusetts Sustainable Business Academy presents: “Enacting and Engaging in the New Economy.”
 To sign up for the afternoon workshop only, click here!